Safe World Code of Conduct for Field Partners

 - Field Partners shall not represent SAFE WORLD in any communications.

-- Field Partners may use the SAFE WORLD logo only with the express permission of SAFE WORLD in each instance where the SAFE WORLD logo is used.
+- Field Partners may not use the SAFE WORLD logo except with the express permission of SAFE WORLD in each instance where the SAFE WORLD logo is used.

 SAFE WORLD insists that Field Partners actively audit and monitor their day to day management process to ensure compliance with this Code of Conduct.